-Project lead for the redesign of Airwars’ public archive of civilian casualty allegations and related military claims.
-The exercise ran over 12 months and involved the entire Airwars team as the organisation moved from unstructured research documents to a structured and searchable database.
+Project manager for the redesign of Airwars’ public archive of civilian casualty allegations and related military claims.
+The exercise ran over 12 months and involved working with the entire Airwars team as the organisation moved from unstructured research documents to a structured, searchable and accessible database.
 The new site put online hundreds of unpublished geolocations, images and videos from local sources.
-Additionally, it enabled live data visualisations, transforming not just how Airwars communicated its findings but how the organisation recognised patterns and anomalies in its own data.
+Additionally, it enabled live data visualisations, transforming not just how Airwars publicly communicated its findings, but organisation’s ability to recognise patterns and anomalies in its own data.

 The work was realised through a close and sustained collaboration with Rectangle, an external design and web development studio.